MAJOR CERTIFICATION FAQ

 - What if I change my mind about using a specific course to satisfy a major requirement after I have checked the box and submitted the information?

 You can simply go in and “uncheck” the box next to that course and hit “submit” again and the form will update automatically.

 - Is there a time after which the Major Concentration Form is frozen?

 Yes.
 Once the department chair or major advisor certifies the major, the form becomes “read only.”

 - When will students be required to submit the major concentration form for final approval?

 All seniors in their final semester at Wesleyan are required to submit their final Major Certification form for certification.
 A Final Submit button will appear next to each major on the Major Certification landing page beginning 7 days after the end of Drop/Add.
 For students completing their studies in December of an academic year, the Final Submit button will appear in late September.
 For students completing their studies in May, the Final Submit button will appear in February.
 Students have two weeks to submit their form electronically for certification.
 Students who fail to submit their Major Certification Form for final certification in a timely manner will be required to meet with the University Registrar.

 - Why do override requests appear in a different color on the Major Certification form?

-We recently added a new feature whereby override requests appear in GREEN when they are submitted by the student.
+When students submit an override request, they appear in GREEN to differentiate that they are not included in the pre-approved list.
 Override requests that are approved by a faculty advisor/chair remain in GREEN on the form so that it is easily distinguished that the courses offered are approved exceptions.
 If an override request is denied by a faculty advisor/chair, then the override request will revert to RED so that it is likewise easily discernable that the override has not been approved.